github/docs/content/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization.md

 {% ifversion fpt or ghes %}
 {% note %}

-**Note:** Repository permissions required to use security features are listed in "[Permission requirements for security features](#permission-requirements-for-security-features)" below.
+**Note:** The roles required to use security features are listed in "[Access requirements for security features](#access-requirements-for-security-features)" below.

 {% endnote %}
 {% endif %}